derekpcollins/lions-roster/README.md

-# Cleveland Browns Roster
+# Detroit Lions Roster

-A mobile web app that displays the current Cleveland Browns roster ordered by jersey number.
+A mobile web app that displays the current Detroit Lions roster ordered by jersey number.

-The data is pulled daily from the [Cleveland Browns Team Roster](https://www.clevelandbrowns.com/team/players-roster/).
+The data is pulled daily from the [Detroit Lions Team Roster](https://www.detroitlions.com/team/players-roster/).

 ## How to add the app on iOS

-You can simply visit https://derekpcollins.github.io/browns-roster/ in Safari, but if you'd like to add it as an "app" to your home screen, visit the same website and follow the instructions below:
+You can simply visit https://derekpcollins.github.io/lions-roster/ in Safari, but if you'd like to add it as an "app" to your home screen, visit the same website and follow the instructions below:

 <table>
 	<tr>